 NCLS Research offers a more sophisticated, holistic and useful way to think about attendance change.
 The NCLS Inflow Outflow model present attendance change in terms of its various components.
 This model helps churches to understand whether their growth is a reflection of effectiveness in mission or whether it is being driven by other factors.

-Sam Sterland, Ruth Powell and Keith Castle.
+Authors: Sam Sterland, Ruth Powell, Keith Castle

 Sterland, S., Powell, R., and Castle, K., (2006) Inflow and Outflow between denominations.
 NCLS Research Occasional Paper 08.
 Sydney: NCLS Research.